the-grayson-group/distortion-interaction_ML/diassep/README.md

 # diassep.py

-diassep.py takes all .out frequency calculations in the current working directory and splits them into two components and saves the new files in the same directory.
+diassep.py takes all ```.out``` frequency calculations in the current working directory and splits them into two distorted reactants and saves the new files in the same directory.

 ## Usage